clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 upstream |CL| within the same format version.
 The :command:`mixer versions update` command does not allow you to set an upstream version to a value that crosses an upstream format boundary.
-Such values require a "format bump" build, which is currently a manual process.
+Such values require a *format bump* build, which is currently a manual process.
 Refer to :ref:`mixer-format` for more information.

 Optionally, you can learn which mix version or upstream version you are